Guide to Indian Pulses

 kidney beans / rajma

-Rajma is a quintessentially North Indian dish made into a rich robust curry with loads of tomatoes and onions.
-The beans used to make this dish are usually deep red (Jammu rajma) or a pretty pink from Himachal, but there are many different varieties that range from white to black to all the shades in between.
-They can be striped, spotted, and mottled.
+Rajma is a classic North Indian dish known for its rich and robust flavor.
+The beans used to make this dish are usually deep red (Jammu rajma) or a pretty pink from Himachal.

 Lobia/Chawli/Cowpea/Black-eyed peas